duncanbradley/duncanbradley.github.io/index.md

 ### Recent Activities

+#### February 2022:
+  * Attended *Introduction to Causal Inference and Directed Acyclic Graphs* workshop, which explained how expressing data-generating mechanisms graphically prior to analysis assists in defining key causal processes, where experimental designs are infeasible.
+Run by [The UK Reproducibility Network](https://www.ukrn.org).

 #### January 2022:
   * Attended [*Automation and Make*](http://swcarpentry.github.io/make-novice/) workshop, covering construction of [*Makefiles*](https://www.gnu.org/software/make/) using the Unix Shell.
 These files capture dependencies between executable programs, data files, visualisations and documents associated with a project, and can update outputs following changes to related files, aiding reproducibility.
 Run by University of Manchester IT Services.